 As they always do, Alunah are moving forward.
-Sophie, guitarist David Day, bassist Daniel Burchmore and drummer Jake Mason have signed to Svart Records for the 2017 release of their fourth album, 'Solennial', and are set to record in September with Chris Fielding (Conan) at Skyhammer Studio, also owned by Conan’s Jon Davis.
+Sophie, guitarist David Day, bassist Daniel Burchmore and drummer Jake Mason signed to Svart Records for the March 2017 release of their fourth album, Solennial, and recorded with Chris Fielding (Conan) at Skyhammer Studio, also owned by Conan’s Jon Davis.

 Following in the footsteps of Svart alums Hexvessel and Jess and the Ancient Ones, Alunah arrive at the label preceded by a reputation for blending nature worship and heavy vibes with a grace that few can match, basking in a sun-soaked spirit of beauty and decay, folklore and deeply personal expression.
 Look for them to expand their sonic palette with the new material and build on what they’ve accomplished before in their rich, engaging sound that seems to be always wandering and never, ever lost.

 "They play heavy music rooted in the tradition of Saint Vitus, but the focus isn’t so much on brute force but grace" (Decibal Magazine)

 "A sure-fire sign that Alunah have the potential to exist amongst the greats"

 "Signing to a major label has obviously given the four-piece clarity and this is their most mature release to date" (Terrorizer Magazine)

 "Day's vocals lead the band's charge with a regal charisma, while the songwriting is refreshingly old-school" (Zero Tolerance Magazine)

 upcoming alunah gigs

 Support: Kurokuma / Damn Craters